Connecting multiple AWS services

 Because the necessary IAM credentials and permissions are already handled via IAM policies and StackSets as described in the guide, DynamoDB, S3, and Redshift plugins should be able to automatically run its Schema Discovery plugins.
 If you’re encountering permission errors, ensure the IAM role contains the necessary scopes, which are outlined in the integration’s connection form.

-For users whose Sombra instance are not part of the same VPC as the Redshift clusters, extra setup steps may be required.
+For users whose Sombra cluster are not part of the same VPC as the Redshift clusters, extra setup steps may be required.
 Please refer to the “Limitations” section above for more details.

 Transcend’s RDS & Aurora integrations are designed to maximize automation as much as possible.
 To do so, Transcend requires 2 things: